kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 You want to get a feel for if the company will be a good fit for you as much as the company wants to figure out if you'll work out there.
-It's easy to forget that it's bidirectional.
+It's easy to forget that it's bi-directional and worry about whether or not you'll impress them.
+Even big name companies may not be a good fit for you personally, so it's good to suss out whether or not you'd like it there.

 ### Use a calendar for scheduling

 You may have a few phone screens and on-site technical interviews ahead of you.
 It's tough to keep all the dates in your head.
-Use a calendar!
-I scheduled one hour blocks for technical phone screens and longer blocks for on-site technical interviews or culture fit interviews.
+I scheduled one hour blocks for technical phone screens and longer blocks for on-site technical interviews or culture fit interviews on Google Calendar.

-If you have to schedule phone interviews and you're still employed, I recommend suggesting a lunch time slot.
+If you have to schedule phone interviews and you're still employed, I recommend suggesting lunch time slots.
 Some companies will let you interview before or after traditional work hours but that's less common.

-### Take notes
+### Bring a notebook

 I liked keeping a small notebook and pen with me throughout the interview process.
-It's helpful to be able to refer back to things they've said to you and it's easy to forget details about companies if you're not writing it down as you go.
-Write down the name of the interviewer too so you can use their name when you speak with them or about them to other interviewers.
+It's helpful to refer back to things they've said to you and it's easy to forget details about companies if you don't write them down.
+It's a good idea to write down the name of your interviewers too so you can use their names.

 ### It won't always work out

-There will probably be a few places you interview that aren't as good as you thought they sounded on paper.
+There will probably be a few places you interview that aren't a good fit for you.
 That's alright.

 On the other side, there may be companies that don't think you're the right fit for them.
-That too is okay.
-If you get turned down for a position and you had your heart set on that particular place, you could always wait and reapply in 6 months.
+That is okay too.
+If you get turned down for a position that you really wanted, you could always wait and reapply in 6 months.

-### Admit when you don't know

-Interviewers will sometimes ask you how to do something, and you may not know the answer.
-In that case, it's fine to say that you don't know the answer.
-You should probably explain your thought process "Well, I know that this does x and that does y, but I'm not sure what x and y would do together.
-Perhaps it would do z?"

 ### Keep an eye out for red flags